rmap-project/rmap-shell-installer/rmap-installer/README.txt

 Directions:
 * If you would like to create a sudo user named "rmap", issue this command: sudo ./create_rmap_user.sh
+* If you would like to generate a signed certificate to allow HTTPS access: sudo ./create_certificate.sh
-* Once logged in as the user who will own the deployed files, issue: sudo ./install_tomcat.sh and/or: sudo ./install_graphdb.sh and/or: sudo ./install_mysql.sh or (for all components): sudo ./install_all.sh
+* Once logged in as the user who will own the deployed files, issue: sudo ./install_tomcat.sh and/or: sudo ./install_graphdb.sh and/or: sudo ./install_mysql.sh and/or:
+     sudo ./install_rmap.sh
+  or (for all components):
+     sudo ./install_all.sh